Methodology

 What AI-DLC defines

-- Phases (Inception, Construction, Review) as the progression of work
+- Phases (Inception, Construction, Operations) as the progression of work, broken into stages — the atomic units of agent work

-- Artifacts (requirements, user stories, tasks, code files) as the structured outputs at each phase
+- Artifacts (requirements, user stories, designs, decisions, units of work, code) as the structured outputs stages produce and consume

 - Traceability as the graph connecting every artifact back to the original intent

-- Parallel construction of loosely coupled components through Domain-Driven Design principles
+- Parallel construction of loosely coupled units of work through Domain-Driven Design principles

 Limitations of markdown-only implementations